Feb 28, 2017

 The actual components to be checked, and the intervals at which they are examined and/or replaced will vary slightly for each car, depending on the type and size of engine and transmission, and the car’s age and mileage.

-Its most important function is to ensure that the manufacturer’s original warranty remains valid.
+The most important function of a car repair schedule is to ensure that the manufacturer’s original warranty remains valid.
 All the checks, and their respective required intervals, are listed in every car’s owner’s manual.
 So in theory, anyone servicing a car can consult this, and instantly know what checks are needed on a car of the appropriate age and/or mileage.
-The service schedule must be kept to while the car is under warranty - but it’s no longer necessary to have this servicing done at a franchised dealer.
+The car service schedule must be kept to while the car is under warranty - but it’s no longer necessary to have this servicing done at a franchised dealer.
 The important factor is that the checks are physically carried out, and the person doing them has stamped the warranty booklet belonging to the vehicle to attest to this fact.

 Oil & Filter Change: This is the most basic and crucial of tasks carried out, and should be included in every service.